Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Conclusions

 \section{Conclusions}

 In this paper we presented a methodology for the prediction of the non-oscillated reactor \antinu spectrum.
 This is intended to serve the scientific community in future reactor \antinu experimental campaigns (e.g., JUNO and TAO) that will analyze the mass ordering problem with an unprecedented level of precision.
 We coupled the Monte Carlo code Serpent along with the \antinu spectrum calculation software BetaShape.
 The Serpent simulations allow the calculation of fission fraction evolution over time, leveraging data encompassing reactor geometry, power history, and fresh fuel inventory.
 Subsequently, by integrating BetaShape alongside nuclear databases, we construct the antineutrino spectra emanating from the four primary fissile isotopes with the summation method -- \udtc, \udto, \pudtn, \pudqu\ -- thereby enabling predictions of the total reactor antineutrino spectra across various burnup levels. \\ In this paper we focused our analysis on the fuel burnup, aiming at exploring the accuracy in the evaluation of fission fractions through MC simulations.
 For this purpose, we used the spent fuel concentrations of the Takahama-3 PWR as experimental benchmark for the Serpent simulations.
 We found that Serpent simulation run with either uniform temperatures in the fuel/moderator or imposing different temperature zones, are both in a reasonably good agreement with the experimental data.
-Importantly, our simulations highlight that the temperature field introduces minor discrepancies in the fuel depletion calculations, its effect but its influence is more pronounced when considering the fission fractions.
+Importantly, our simulations highlight that the temperature field introduces minor discrepancies both in the fuel depletion calculations as well as when considering the fission fractions.
+We also focused on the boron strategy, comparing the usage of an automatic critical boron calculator and the approach with an constant boron density.
+When the automatic critical boron is present, the thermal neutron flux is highly influenced by this field, leading to a not-negligible difference in the concentration estimation (\textit{C/E} improved by 10\%) as well as in the fission fraction evaluation (relative difference up to 5\% ).

 Looking ahead, our future plans encompass harnessing this analytical tool to further investigate additional sources of systematic uncertainty (such as cross-section or fission yield data uncertainties) and their subsequent impact on the antineutrino spectrum.
+Future developments will be devoted to relax the equilibrium hypothesis on the fission products, highlighting the importance that this amount of nuclide have on the spectrum.
+Also, a more detailed analysis of the reactor configuration of the Taishan and Yangjiang plant will be addressed, along with the comparison with other available experimental spectra from near-detector experiments.